Avaiga/taipy-getting-started/steps/explain_md/step_12_compare.md

-Cycles are useful in order to keep track of KPI over time.
+Cycles are useful to keep track of KPI over time.
 A primary scenario is the reference scenario for a cycle.
 The goal of the code below is to compare the primary scenarios of every cycle and their pipelines in time.

 To achieve this, a new dataframe has to be initialized.
 It will store the metrics for the `baseline` and `ml` pipeline.
 Then, a part will use a boolean to show or not the comparison and finally, a selector will change the displayed metrics of the graph.